ZAMathis/markdown-previewer/README.md

 ## Features

-- Type in markdown in the left-hand panel
+- Type in markdown in the top panel
-- See the rendered output in the right-hand panel in real time
+- See the github-styled markdown rendered output in the bottom panel in real time
 - Use standard markdown syntax, including headings, lists, links, and more
 - Fully responsive and mobile-friendly